Ankit29980/USA-Financial-Data-Analysis/README.md

 * File Storage:

-    used power automate to automatically move the file from otlook to a dedicated google drive folder
+    used power automate to automatically move the file from outlook to a dedicated google drive folder